peremartra/Large-Language-Model-Notebooks-Course/E1-NL2SQL for big Databases/readme.md

 * order: A sentence indicating what do you want from the Database"
 * model: O-Indicates that you qwant the system to choose the best model.
 1-SQLCoder.
 2-GPT4.0.

 Why are we returning the model used in the SQL generation?
-Easy, just in case the SQL is incorrect and can't be executed you can try the same cal using the other Model.
+Easy, just in case the SQL is incorrect and can't be executed you can try the same call using the other Model.

 # Conclusion.
 This solution is just a recommendation aimed at addressing the issue of prompt size in SQL code generation for databases that consist of many tables.